laristra/flecsph/README.md

 [![Quality Gate](https://sonarqube.com/api/badges/gate?key=flecsph%3A%2Fmaster)](https://sonarqube.com/dashboard?id=flecsph%3A%2Fmaster)
 --->

-# SPH on FleCSI
+# SPH with FleCSI

-This project is an implementation of SPH problem using FleCSI framework.
+This project implements smoothed particles hydrodynamics (SPH) method of simulating fluids and gases using the FleCSI framework.
-This code intent to provide distributed and parallel implementation of the octree data structure provide by FleCSI.
+Currently, particle affinity and gravitation is handled using the parallel implementation of the octree data structure provided by FleCSI.
-The Binary, Quad and Oct tree respectively for 1, 2 and 3 dimensions is developed here for Smoothed Particle Hydrodynamics problems.

-For the first version of the code we intent to provide several basic physics problems:
+We provide examples of several basic physics problems:

-- Sod Shock Tube Tests in 1D
+- Sod shock tubes in 1D/2D/3D;
+- Noh tests in 2D/3D;
-- Sedov Blast Wave 2D
+- Sedov blast waves 2D and 3D;
-- Binary Compact Object Merger 3D

-You can find detail ingredients of FleCSPH such as formulations and algorithm under `doc/notes.pdf`.
-The document is constantly updated to contain latest development of FleCSPH
+- Single and binary stars with Newtonian gravity in 3D.

-# Getting the Code
+# Getting the code

 FleCSPH can be installed anywhere in your system; to be particular, below we assume that all repositories are downloaded in FLECSPH root directory `${HOME}/FLECSPH`.